jgabatin/jgabatin.github.io/_posts/2018-07-23-find-a-connection-with-the-reader.markdown

 <h1 style="color:#3e6913;">Hi-Fi Prototyping</h1>

 Eager to get the user-facing side of the product ready to hand off to back-end developers, I took the risk of skipping Figma and jumping straight into React Native (a framework I have never programmed in before, smart move right?).
-After continuous aesthetic refinement and establishing the branding on my own, I was able to develop the outer ‘pod’ of Lentl.
+After hours of refining small details and establishing the branding on my own, I was able to develop the outer ‘pod’ of Lentl.

 <div class="center">
   <div class="slider">